Using AI to Understand Wolf Communication

 -

-wolves rapidly modulate their howls during "stressful" situations (e.g. when interacting with a rival pack)
+wolves rapidly modulate their howls during "stressful" situations (inter-pack conflict)

 -